Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 +++

-##### Choice of Model Order
+### Choice of Model Order

 Before we settle on Model 4, let’s return to the question of how to select the order of a model such as [Model 4](#eq:model4)<span class="sup">eq<img src="imgs/eq10-6.png"></span>.
 We chose somewhat arbitrarily a model order of 70 for the number of history-dependent terms for both the planning and movement periods, based on the visualization analyses.
 In subsequent modeling, we found that many of these parameters did not contribute significantly to the model fit on their own.
 One approach to selecting model order is to start by fitting a higher-order model than you suspect is necessary, and then paring down the parameters that are not significant on their own.
 In this example, this process would leave a few parameters at small lags for both the planning and movement periods, and one parameter corresponding to a lag of 50 ms for the planning period.
 However, the MLRT example showed that although many of the history-dependent parameters in this model are not significant on their own, together they substantially improve the model.

 Instead of starting with a large model and paring it down, another approach to model selection is to start with a small model and step up the model order while examining the change in goodness-of-fit for each subsequent model.
 Of course, we have to be careful in comparing goodness-of-fit, since larger models tend to fit the data better even if they do not better predict future data.
-In [chapter 9](../09), we used Akaike’s information criterion (AIC) to compare the goodness-of-fit of models of different sizes.
+In [module 9](../09), we used Akaike’s information criterion (AIC) to compare the goodness-of-fit of models of different sizes.
 Let’s examine the change in AIC as we change the model order.

 Before comparing models of different sizes, let’s consider the classes of models to explore.
 For the most recent model, we have separate history terms related to the planning and movement periods.
 The visualization analyses and previous modeling results suggest that the extent to which past spiking influences current spiking likely differs between these two periods.
 Therefore, let’s fit models with different orders for the history dependence in these separate periods.
 Mathematically, we would search for the value of the pair, $(p, q)$, that minimizes the AIC of the model